Social Drivers of Health

 4x

-as likely to be at risk for debt burden than white members
+as likely to be at risk for debt burden than White members

-Hispanic members may
+Hispanic members are

 Black members are